Function Pointers in C Explained — Syntax, Callbacks, and Real-World Patterns

 Function Pointers in Structs — How C Fakes Object-Oriented Design

-Here's where function pointers go from useful to genuinely powerful.
 If you put function pointers inside a struct, the struct gains behavior — it's not just data anymore.
-This is exactly how C++ implements virtual functions under the hood, and it's how the C standard library and the Linux kernel achieve polymorphism without C++.
+This is exactly how C++ implements virtual functions under the hood (the vtable).

-The pattern works like this: you define a struct that holds both the data fields and function pointer fields.
-Different 'instances' can point their function pointers at different implementations.
+This pattern works by defining a struct that holds function pointer fields.
+Different 'instances' can point their pointers at different implementations.
 Code that operates on the struct calls the function through the pointer without knowing which implementation it's talking to.
-That's runtime polymorphism in plain C.

-This matters in practice because C is used in environments where C++ isn't an option — embedded microcontrollers, kernel modules, real-time systems.
-Knowing how to build a clean interface with function pointers lets you write genuinely reusable, extensible C code rather than copying and modifying logic for every new variant.
+This matters because C is used where C++ isn't an option — microcontrollers and kernels.
+Knowing how to build a clean interface with function pointers lets you write reusable C code rather than copying logic for every new variant.

 | Aspect | Function Pointer | Direct Function Call |